 The USDA recommends cooking fish to an internal temperature of 145°F. While many cooks feel it's better to cook salmon to an internal temperature of 125°F or 130°F and let it rest for five minutes, I prefer to err on the side of caution and cook fish to an internal temperature of 145°F.

-Apart from using a thermometer, another way to check for doneness is to gently press down on the top of the fish with a fork.
+Apart from using a thermometer, another way to check for doneness is to gently press on the top of the fish with a fork.
 If the flesh flakes (separates) easily, the salmon is done.
 But the only way to know for sure is to use a thermometer.

-To ensure the skin is crispy, cook the salmon skin-side down for about four minutes over medium-high heat.
+Cook the salmon skin-side down for about four minutes over medium-high heat.
 Turn it to the other side only after you can see (when lifting the edge) that the skin is browned.

 It's also helpful to add enough fat to the frying pan, use butter (its milk solids have a blackening effect), and use a well-seasoned cast-iron skillet.